bencemol/refact.blog/src/pages/posts/creating-a-dev-blog-with-astro.md

 * Web Components
 * Plain old HTML + Javascript

 Even mixing them is an option just install the corresponding renderer with npm.
-I will be  exploringthis through small demo _islands_ in upcoming posts.
+I will be  exploring this through small demo _islands_ in upcoming posts.